hapax/hapax.github.io/assets/teaching.md

 Heck, if you can't walk, how do you expect to get a job!
 Privately, thought, teach had to admit: two monotonous hours in the scrubland, every day for six years, did seem excessive.
-But that's the way things were.
+But that's just the way things things were done.

 <figure>
     <div style="text-align:center"><img src